rails/rails/guides/source/asset_pipeline.md

 #### Precompiling Assets

-Rails comes bundled with a command to compile asset manifests and other files in the asset pipeline.

-Precompilation converts source asset files (e.g., SASS, TypeScript, CSS, or any other preprocessed files) into files ready to be served to clients.
-This can include tasks like compilation, minification, or uglification, depending on the application's needs.
-The resulting files are then placed in the `public/assets` directory, from where they are delivered by the server.

-In development mode, precompilation is usually not necessary because the Rails application server can serve the files directly, often with live reloading enabled.

 In production, precompilation is typically run during deployment to ensure that the latest versions of the assets are served.
+Propshaft was explicitly not designed to provide full transpiler capabilities.
+However, it does offer an input -> output compiler setup that by default is used to translate `url(asset)` function calls in CSS to `url(digested-asset)` instead and source mapping comments likewise.

-To manually run precompilation:
+To manually run precompilation you can use the following command:

 ```bash
 $ RAILS_ENV=production rails assets:precompile
 ```

+After doing this, all assets in the load path will be copied (or compiled when using [advanced asset management](#advanced-asset-management)) in the precompilation step and stamped with a digest hash.

-You can also set ENV["SECRET_KEY_BASE_DUMMY"] to trigger the use of a randomly generated secret_key_base that’s stored in a temporary file.
+Additionally, You can also set ENV["SECRET_KEY_BASE_DUMMY"] to trigger the use of a randomly generated secret_key_base that’s stored in a temporary file.
 This is useful when precompiling assets for production as part of a build step that otherwise does not need access to the production secrets.